 Real-time predictions

-In the next step of the Play wizard you can select if you want to save the spectral raw data (spectral data for all pixels) for the images being analysed.
+In the recorder, select Continuous recording mode.
+You can then select if you want to save the spectral raw data (spectral data for all pixels) for the images being analysed.
 If you are scanning many images you can uncheck this option to save storage space.
-Since these image files are small you can leave this checked and press “Next”.
+Since these image files are small you can leave this checked.

-As you can see the image is analyzed in real-time and the results are displayed in the table.
+As you can see the image is analyzed in real-time and the results are displayed in the table to the right.
 It will loop the 10 images from your Project.

-You can change the variable that is displayed by using the drop-down menu above the image, and pressing the button to add a legend.
+You can change the variable that is displayed by using the drop-down menu above the image, and clicking the button to add a legend.

 Export to CSV and HTML report

-At the group level press the “Export” tab.
-Here you can for example select to export the results from the “Table” to a .CSV spreadsheet (with the object spectral data) or to an HTML report.
+At the group level select the Import/Export tab.
+Here you can for example select to export the results from the Table to a .CSV spreadsheet (with the object spectral data) or to an HTML report.
 You can also export the spectral and predicted pixel data.

 Nice job!
 You have reached the end of step 1 of the “Quantification of Powder” tutorial.